 (2c) An instrument referred to in subsection (2b) expires at the end of the period of 2 years from its date unless it is extended for a period or periods (not exceeding 2 years at a time) by instrument in writing under the Minister’s hand published in the Government Gazette.

-(2d) In subsections (2a) and (2b) “the prescribed day” means the day on which section 4 of the Mining Amendment Act 1994 1 commences.
+(2d) In subsections (2a) and (2b) the prescribed day means the day on which section 4 of the Mining Amendment Act 1994 1 commences.

 (3) While any land is so exempted from mining or any specified mining purpose, or from this Act or any specified provision thereof, the land to the extent of the exemption, may be dealt with by the Minister in accordance with this section and to that extent is not subject to the other provisions of this Act.